ameetgohil/APB3-config-regs/sim/README.md

-# create-signalflip-js-tb
+# APB3 testbench using signalflip-js

-Template signalflip-js  tb
+See APB3/APB3.js for driver/monitor implementation